 A food festival like none other, you'll find seagull eggs, huhu beetle grubs, whitebait patties and mountain oysters on the menu at the Hokitika Wildfoods Festival held every March.
 Celebrating the wild food and drink of the West Coast, the festival programme includes live entertainment and cooking demonstrations.

 WOMAD (World of Music, Arts and Dance) is an internationally established festival which brings together artists from all over the globe to celebrate many forms of music, arts and dance.
 Held annually at the stunning New Plymouth site in Taranaki, the three-day festival is family-oriented, with different camping options, food stalls and plenty of activities.

-Pilots, aviation enthusiasts and families flock to the unique Warbirds Over Wanaka airshow ever year for four days of high-octane aviation excitement.
+Pilots, aviation enthusiasts and families flock to the resort town of Wanaka to see the unique Warbirds Over Wanaka airshow every year for four days of high-octane aviation excitement.
 Check out Air Forces from around the region, view the Nasa display, talk to pilots or even purchase your own aircraft!

 For the first time ever, all 10 Golden Oldies sports have come together for one big global festival in Christchurch.
 During the Christchurch Casino Golden Oldies Sports Celebration, more than 10,000 athletes and their supporters, are expected to descend on the Garden City in April.

 The Air New Zealand Hawke’s Bay International Marathon will return for its third year on 12 May 2018, offering 42km, 21km and 10km courses and options to either walk or run.
 Showcasing a number of the region’s highlights, the courses take participants through local cycle trails, vineyards, olive groves and quiet country roads.